 Interestingly, long before Kennedy became president he recognized the importance of the Middle East, as well as the natural nationalism of the people in the region.
 He made speeches about it.

 What kind of peace do I mean?
 What kind of peace do we seek?
 Not a Pax Americana enforced on the world by American weapons of war.
 Not the peace of the grave or the security of the slave.
-I am talking about genuine peace - - the kind of peace that makes life on earth worth living — the kind that enables man and nations to grow and to hope and to build a better life for their children - - not merely peace for Americans by peace for all men and women - - not merely peace in our time but peace for all time.
+I am talking about genuine peace - - the kind of peace that makes life on earth worth living -- the kind that enables man and nations to grow and to hope and to build a better life for their children - - not merely peace for Americans by peace for all men and women - - not merely peace in our time but peace for all time.

 Kennedy would have been 90 years old today.
 It's astounding how young he was when he was elected.
 It brings back the grandeur and possibilities of what the 1960's promised, but also what was percolating on the other side of the aisle at the same time.

 J.F.K. also knew the meaning of sacrifice and service.
 He wasn't afraid to ask Americans to do their fair share, but it didn't stop there.
 Who today would stand up to U.S. steel or some other corporation as Kennedy did?

 Today, if still alive, John F. Kennedy would finally see the implosion of the movement that began to rise up in the 1960s.
 No doubt he'd be smiling.
 But he'd also say stay alert.
 There is so much left still undone.